2005, Ph.D. Department of Near Eastern Studies, Princeton University

 Teaching at Chicago since 2004

 I am a historian who works on the intellectual, social and cultural history of the modern Middle East.
 I got my Ph.D. from Princeton University (2004), writing a thesis on Iraqi intellectual history under the supervision of Professors Robert Tignor and Samah Selim, and my BA (1995) and MA (1999) from Tel Aviv University.
 Since my graduation, I have been working as a professor of modern Middle Eastern history in the Department of Near Eastern Languages and Civilizations at the University of Chicago.
 My publications deal with Iraqi history, the history of Iraqi Jews, the Arab cultural revival movement (the nahda) in the late 19th century, and the connections between modern Arab history and Arabic literature.
 My current research project explores the lives of Iraqi Jews in Israel.
 My graduate students work on a range of issues: cultural history of Ottoman Iraq, the British mandates in Trans Jordan and Iraq, leisure in the Arab world, Mizrahi women, Syrian diplomacy, the Ottoman press, and Arab political thought.
 At the University of Chicago, I teach classes on nationalism, colonialism and postcolonialism in the Middle East, on modern Islamic civilization, and on Israeli history.

-News: During the winter quarter of 2016 I will be teaching a class with Professor Angie Heo which was chosen to the Big Problem Curriculum in the college.
-More info on the program: http://franke.uchicago.edu/bigproblems/bp-index.html
+News: During the winter quarter of 2017, I will be teaching a signature class on the modern history of Iraq!

 My Recent Public Talks: